(1) How do I create an AUTOINCREMENT field?

 (21) What is an SQLITE_CORRUPT error?
 What does it mean for the database to be "malformed"?
 Why am I getting this error?

 An SQLITE_CORRUPT error is returned when SQLite detects an error in the structure, format, or other control elements of the database file.

-SQLite does not corrupt database files, except in the case of very rare bugs (see DatabaseCorruption) and even then the bugs are normally difficult to reproduce.
-Even if your application crashes in the middle of an update, your database is safe.
+SQLite does not corrupt database files without external help.
+If your application crashes in the middle of an update, your data is safe.
 The database is safe even if your OS crashes or takes a power loss.
-The crash-resistance of SQLite has been extensively studied and tested and is attested by years of real-world experience by millions of users."
+The crash-resistance of SQLite has been extensively studied and tested and is attested by years of real-world experience by billions of users.

 That said, there are a number of things that external programs or bugs in your hardware or OS can do to corrupt a database file.
-Details can be found in the discussions on the atomic commit and locking support in SQLite as well as in the mailing list archives.
+See How To Corrupt An SQLite Database File for further information.

 Depending how badly your database is corrupted, you may be able to recover some of the data by using the CLI to dump the schema and contents to a file and then recreate.
 Unfortunately, once humpty-dumpty falls off the wall, it is generally not possible to put him back together again.